-If the judgment creditor agrees to sign the consent orders, they will need to file them with the appropriate court registry.
-The court will consider the consent orders, and if appropriate, will make the orders and advise the parties that they have entered them.
+If the judgment creditor agrees to sign the consent orders, they need to file them with the appropriate court registry.
+The court will consider the consent orders.
+If appropriate, the court will make the orders and advise the parties that it has entered them.

-Once the parties have entered the orders, the credit reporting agency will be automatically notified, and will then update their records.
+Once the parties have entered the orders, the credit reporting agency will be automatically notified.
+Then, the agency will update their records.

 3. Apply to the Court Seeking to Set Aside Judgment

-In some instances, a judgment debtor will not agree to sign consent orders.
-Once a judgment has been entered, the judgment debtor has no obligation to consent to set aside the judgment.
+In some instances, a judgment creditor will not agree to sign consent orders.
+Once the court has entered a judgment, the judgment creditor has no obligation to consent to set aside the judgment.

 For example, government agencies such as the Australian Taxation Office and local councils have policies in place which prevent them from consenting to setting aside judgment debts.

 However, in most instances, they will not oppose any application made to the court seeking to set aside the judgment (provided that the debtor has paid any costs orders associated with the original debt).